-Jeffrey Harris has been providing corporate security support for clients in the Asian Pac-Rim with more than 35 years.
-Harris has overseen operations in most Asian Pac-Rim countries while personally managing offices, over this career, in Taiwan, the Philippines, China, Thailand and Hong Kong.
-Among his credits are assisting in the coordinating the first ever raids on remarked ICs in Taiwan & Malaysia, the first ever raids by American companies on pirated software in Taiwan and the Philippines, the first ever raids on pirated video tapes by American companies in Taiwan & Thailand, the first ever raids by foreign companies on illegal parallel-import pharmaceuticals and on the illegal public performance of motion pictures in Taiwan, and providing pioneering investigative support on trade secrets litigation.
-Interviews featuring Harris, on pioneering intellectual property enforcement in Taiwan has appeared in such widely read periodicals as Life, Time, Newsweek, Businessweek, the Wall Street Journal, The Asian Wall Street Journal, The New York Times and in The Washington Post, as well as in AP, UPS and the Agence France Presse wire services.
+Jeffrey Harris has been providing corporate security support for clients in the Asian Pac-Rim for more than 35 years.
+Harris has overseen operations in most Asian Pac-Rim countries while personally managing offices, over this career, in Taiwan, the Philippines, China, Thailand, and Hong Kong.
+Among his credits are assisting in coordinating the first-ever raids on remarked ICs in Taiwan & Malaysia, the first-ever raids by American companies on pirated software in Taiwan and the Philippines, the first-ever raids on pirated videotapes by American companies in Taiwan & Thailand, the first-ever raids by foreign companies on illegal parallel-import pharmaceuticals and on the illegal public performance of motion pictures in Taiwan, and providing pioneering investigative support on newly enacted trade secrets laws he helped write and get passed by Taiwan.
+Interviews featuring Harris, on pioneering intellectual property enforcement in Taiwan have appeared in such widely read periodicals as Life, Time, Newsweek, Businessweek, the Wall Street Journal, The Asian Wall Street Journal, The New York Times, The Washington Post, and the AP, UPS and the Agence France Presse wire services.

-Harris established the Intellectual Property Committee of the American Chamber of Commerce in Taiwan in 1981 and, over the last 37 years, has been actively involved in efforts to improve IP enforcement and revise the Trade Mark, Copyright, Patent, Fair Trade & Trade Secret Laws in Taiwan.
+Harris established the Intellectual Property Committee of the American Chamber of Commerce in Taiwan in 1981 and chaired that committee for almost four decades advocating and getting passage of better IP enforcement laws including several revisions of the Trade Mark, Copyright, Patent, Fair Trade & Trade Secret Laws in Taiwan.
 He has served as a Chairman of the Asian regional Intellectual Property Committee of the American Chamber, was a past President of the American Society for Industrial Security in Taiwan, and has served on Taiwan government committees set up to advise on intellectual property enforcement.

 Lyn (Liu Chui-hung) Harris has been engaged in corporate related investigation, security consulting and research for more than 35 years.
 She has firsthand experience on IP enforcement actions and corporate security support, in Taiwan, Thailand, Hong Kong, the Philippines and in China.
 She is widely recognized in Taiwan for her extensive contacts with Taiwan authorities in enforcement actions.
 None in the Taiwan private sector can match her ability to organize raids.
 To her credit, she organized the first ever raids on piracy of foreign motion pictures on videotape in Taiwan and Thailand, the first ever raids on foreign pirated software in Taiwan, the first ever raids on illegal parallel-import pharmaceuticals in Taiwan, the first ever raids on unauthorized public performance of foreign motion pictures in Taiwan and the first ever raids on remarked CPUs in Taiwan.